 Photo by Valeria Bolotova is licensed with CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/

 Elsewhere on the cliff are 2,000 more tombs hidden away in numerous niches beneath the mosque.
-According to local folklore Shakpak-Ata was renowned throughout Mangystau because a spiritual healer lived there who had the powers to cure people of illness and disease.
+According to local folklore, Shakpak Ata was renowned throughout Mangystau because a spiritual healer lived here who had the powers to cure people of illness and disease.
 A spiral staircase leads from the ground floor up to a pavilion.
-In the centre of the crypt there’s a section with an open roof to let the light in.
-Nearby there’s also a few cells previously used as a home for religious hermits.
+In the centre of the crypt, there’s a section with an open roof to let the light in.
+Nearby there are also a few cells previously used as a home for religious hermits.

 Coordinates: